 Communication is not just the transfer of information from one to another.

-Now we know the meaning of the two words– communications, meaning the mutual interactions for sharing information, whereas culture means how a group lives and performs actions.
+Now we know the meaning of the define intercultural communication with two words– communications, meaning the mutual interactions for sharing information, whereas culture means how a group lives and performs actions.
 Intercultural communication is the creation of mutual meaning across different cultures.
 Intercultural communication is about making sense of people from different cultures through healthy communication.

 Meanwhile, it should be denied that there remain the chances of the clash when people from different cultures communicate.
 To reduce any possible clash while intercultural communication takes place, it is essential to follow strategies of healthy intercultural communication.
 Let’s take a look at a few significant secrets of excellent intercultural communication –